The 30–45 y.o. Woman’s Guide to Lagos Portugal

 Restaurante São Roque

-Nah Nah Bah because I love garlic, this restaurant is great.
-They are famous for their burgers, but I love the Arrancini and Sonsie salad.
+Nah Nah Bah as a garlic lover, this restaurant is one of my favourites.
+They are (world) famous for their burgers, but I can’t pass on their Arancini and goats cheese “Sonsie salad”.

-This very unpretentious local spot is a favourite with my friends and I. Everything is ridiculously cheap.
+Café Retiro da Trindade This very unpretentious local spot is a favourite with my friends and I. Everything is ridiculously cheap.
 A wine jug is 5€, soup under 2€.
 They also have steak on the stone, Bifana and other Portuguese standards.
 Its just outside of the old town next to the Camping.

 Still on my list to try, but I´ve heard great things: The Seasonal, Ciuccio Italian, Azimute.